A guide to French watercress (cresson). How to eat it without it being too bitter, its health benefits, how it's harvested and easy recipes.

 - le cresson de fontaine - bigger leaves and more spicy/peppery.

-La Fête du Cresson Festivals
+La Fête du Cresson - Watercress Festivals in France

 The watercress harvest of their 'Green Gold' (l'Or vert) is even celebrated with une Fête du Cresson in March, directly at the watercress beds ('cressonières').